Dmtejas/OCI_Notes/notes.md

 * Vault : It uses HSM and it is a tamper resistant and if tampering detects, it deletes the keys from the device

+* It is used to manage the keys and secrets so it remove the necessity to storage the secrets and keys in configs or codes